howepc/autoprac-tests-mocha-chai-testcafe/README.md

 # AutoPrac Tests

 This provides a framework for API and UI testing written in TypeScript using all open-source components.

+## Framework and Requirements

 These tests are designed to run against the http://automationpractice.com website.

+<b>Node.js is required</b> to run the tests.
+All other components will be installed by the commands below.

 UI tests utilize TestCafe and employ data and page objects separate from the tests.

-API tests, using a Mocha framework and Chai assertions, <b>perform no actual tests</b> and report successes, but provide the scaffolding for when API documentation becomes available.
+NOTE: API tests, using a Mocha framework and Chai assertions, <b>perform no actual tests and do not require an APIKey</b> and report successes, but provide the scaffolding for when API documentation becomes available.

 ## Running API Tests